fusionlanguage/fut/doc/reference.md

 * inside `class` (to add class members or decorations to emitted class members)
 * at the top level (for `import` / `using` declarations).

+The contents of the native block is copied verbatim to the output, including all whitespace.
+For Python, you should make sure the indentation in the native block matches the surrounding code emitted by `fut`, which indents with tabs.

 ## Conditional compilation

 Conditional compilation in Fusion is modeled after C#.